 Firstly, I want to apologise for not posting last week.
 I flew back cross country to come back home on Tuesday morning last week and so did not get much accomplished on that day.
 I then spent a few days recovering, and only really started getting my act together on the weekend.
 That said, be prepared, for this is a reasonably long one … no pun intended with the story I will be telling.

-All that said, today, we will be continuing to Think Like a Medical Student by looking at Retroperitoneal Schwannoma: A Case Report 1.
-This article was recently published by Garcia Blanco CE,
+All that said, today, we will be continuing to Think Like a Medical Student by looking at Retroperitoneal Schwannoma: A Case Report ((Garcia Blanco CE,

 Over the Christmas period, I was visiting my family back home.
 It was an enjoyable time, and I caught up with basically everyone I wanted to.
 However, living back with other people made some slight changes to my normal living arrangements by myself in a studio apartment.